-The Bank enters into foreign exchange contracts, including non-deliverable forward (NDF) contracts, currency options/swaps, exchange traded currency options, non-deliverable options, interest rate/currency futures and forward rate agreements on its own account and OTC for customers.
-Forward exchange contracts are commitments to buy or sell foreign currency at a future date at the contracted rate.
-A non-deliverable forward contract is a currency derivatives contract to exchange cash flows between the contracted forward exchange rate and prevailing spot rates.
+The Bank enters into derivatives contracts in the form of currency options/swaps, exchange traded currency options, non-deliverable options and interest rate/ currency futures on its own account and on OTC for customers.
 Currency swaps are commitments between two counterparties to exchange streams of interest payments and/or principal amounts in different currencies on specified dates over the duration of the swap at a pre-agreed exchange rate.
 Interest rate swaps are commitments to exchange fixed and floating interest rate cash flows.
 Interest rate futures are standardised, exchange-traded contracts that represent a pledge to undertake a certain interest rate transaction at a specified price, on a specified future date.
-Forward rate agreements (FRA) are financial contracts between two counterparties, in which a buyer will pay or receive, on the settlement date, the difference between a pre-determined fixed rate (FRA rate) and a reference interest rate, applied on a notional principal amount, for a specified forward period.
 A foreign currency option is an agreement between two parties in which one grants to the other the right to buy or sell a specified amount of currency at a specific price within a specified time period or at a specified future time.
 An Exchange Traded Currency Option contract is a standardised foreign exchange derivative contract, which gives the buyer the right, but not the obligation, to exchange money denominated in one currency into another currency at a pre-agreed exchange rate on a specified date on the date of expiry.
 A non-deliverable option contract is a currency derivatives contract that offers the right, but not the obligation to either purchase or sell a currency against another currency and the contract is settled at the difference between the contracted exchange rate and prevailing spot rate on the expiry date.
 Currency Futures contract is a standardised, exchange-traded contract, to buy or sell a certain underlying currency at a certain date in the future, at a specified price.
-The amount of contingent liability represents the notional principal of respective forward exchange and derivative contracts.
+The amount of contingent liability represents the notional principal of respective derivative contracts.
+With respect to the transactions entered into with its customers, the Bank generally enters into off-setting transactions in the inter-bank market.
+This results in generation of a higher number of outstanding transactions, and hence a large value of gross notional principal of the portfolio, while the net market risk is lower.

-d) Guarantees given on behalf of constituents
+e) Guarantees given on behalf of constituents